 The bird-watcher described being moved by the exhaustion she witnessed in these tiny, feathered creatures, with their recent arrival on the Texas coastline.
 She felt a part of their sweet victory, and choked up watching those little survivors pull long on the newly available nectar, beginning to recover from the overnight flight.

 Around this time, for reasons entirely unrelated to the bird-watcher’s story, I developed a deep affection for hummingbirds.
 My friend, Laurel, who loved her daughters, columbines, and hummingbirds, died in an accident.
 Because she loved hummingbirds, and because she was gone, I started to feel like I wanted to be connected to what she loved to remain connected to her.

 What’s this got to do with Inward Bound and its history?
 Well, for one thing, there’s a metaphor there.
 “My kids” and their parents often feel very lonely in their travels.
 They have daunting emotional journeys to make, and are often afraid their hearts won’t survive.
-And second: